parkerdan/catpants/README.md

 Password strength calculator on key up...with a cat emoji if your password is good enough.
 Everyone needs a strength calculator, everyone loves emoji's.
 Win win here!
 No longer relies on jQuery, vanilla javascript meow 😻!

+I believe both versions are in good working order if you follow the instructions laid out below.
+If you encounter any errors, please notify me but be certain your usage is in accordance with the documentaion below.

 ## Installation

 Add this line to your application's Gemfile:

-### Specify EXACT version based on use of Turbolinks!!
+### **** Specify EXACT version based on use of Turbolinks!! ****

 ```ruby
 gem 'catpants', '2.1.4' if you have turbolinks enabled